Degrees and Programs

 Award-winning Student Journalism

 Broadcast journalism student Audrianna Ferri received the Rosebud Award for First Place Television News at the 2016 CSU Media Arts Festival for her segment on “Brian Cade, Local Artist.”
 Fabiola Ramirez’ Bulldog Blimp piece won second place in the television news category.
 Ferri is now a news producer at KGPE-TV in Fresno.
-Ramirez is a multi-media journalist/reporter at KSBY in Santa Maria/San Luis Obispo.
+Ramirez is a multi-media journalist/reporter at KSEE24/KGPE-TV in Fresno.

 Fresno State Focus: Big Hat Days - Reporter/Editor Angelica Lei Lani placed 2nd in